-You are, or can be, a super hero.
-You have the ability to change the world, at the very least, your little corner of it.
+You are a superhero.
+Seriously, you have the ability to change the world or, at the very least, your little corner of it.
 You can affect this level of change just by asking yourself one simple question: what causes would I like to benefit in my will?

 Bequests to Charities in Your Will

 Yes, that’s right.
-You can include the nonprofits you care about most, and leave a legacy, even after you have passed on from this life.
-You can include your church, alma matter, local cause, or international organization in your estate plan.
-It doesn’t cost anything extra, other than assets from your estate.
-If you ask the charity you care about most, I’ll bet they’ll tell you the result of your charitable bequest, no matter how big or small, can make an important impact.
+You can include the nonprofits you care about most in your will, leaving a legacy after you have passed on.
+And, it doesn’t cost anything extra!
+Just the assets you’re choosing to gift.
+You can include charities like your church, alma mater, a local cause, or an international organization in your estate plan.
+And, if you ask the charity you care about most, I’ll bet they’ll tell you that the result of your charitable bequest, no matter how big or small, can make a huge impact.

 What About My Kids?